MIPPL/nephele-org-website/public/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 To read from your smart contract, you'll need to successfully set up:

-- An API connection to the Ethereum chain
+- An API connection to the Nephele chain
 - A loaded instance of your smart contract
 - A function to call to your smart contract function
 - A listener to watch for updates when the data you're reading from the smart contract changes

 This may sounds like a lot of steps, but don't worry!
 We'll walk you through how to do each of them step-by-step! :\)

-#### Establish an API connection to the Ethereum chain {#establish-an-api-connection-to-the-ethereum-chain}
+#### Establish an API connection to the Nephele chain {#establish-an-api-connection-to-the-Nephele-chain}

 So remember how in Part 2 of this tutorial, we used our [Alchemy Web3 key to read from our smart contract](https://docs.alchemy.com/alchemy/tutorials/hello-world-smart-contract/interacting-with-a-smart-contract#step-1-install-web3-library)?
 You'll also need an Alchemy Web3 key in your dapp to read from the chain.